 Tesshu Zenkai offers a place to train for working people who live busy lives in the city.

-Kohoin (高歩院) is a temple of the Tenryūji school of Rinzai Zen Buddhism located in Nakano-ku, Tokyo, and was built in 1943 on the site of the former residence of Tesshu Yamaoka.
-The temple's name "Koho" is derived from Tesshu Yamaoka's real name, Takayuki.
+Kōho-in is a temple of the Rinzai Zen Tenryū-ji school located in Nakano Ward, Tokyo, near Shinjuku.
+It was built in 1943 on the site of the former residence of Yamaoka Tesshū.
+The temple’s name, “Kōho,” derives from Yamaoka Tesshū’s real name, “Takayuki.”

 Tesshu Yamaoka, who was active from the end of the Edo period to the Meiji era, met with Takamori Saigo, Kaishu Katsu, and others here to discuss the future of the country.